Self-Employed Mortgages For First-Time Buyers

 Notice the use of owned and home.

-If you've previously inherited a home from your parents, or been fortunate enough to have a property bought for you, you wouldn't be classed as a first-time buyer.
+If you've previously inherited a home from your parents, or been fortunate enough to have a property bought for you, you would still be classed as a first-time buyer.
 Even though you've never bought a property before.

 In that sense, the term first-time buyer is a little misleading.

-Neither will you qualify if you're buying your first property to rent out.
+Neither will you qualify if you're buying your first BTL mortgage property.

 And if you're buying with someone else, both of you need to fit the eligibility criteria for first-time buyers.
 If one of you doesn't, neither of you would qualify.